Carrosserie Vanvooren: Other French auto-makers

-Other French leading manufacturers of luxury cars, notably Delage und Delahaye, also supplied chassis to be equipped with Vanvooren bodies.
+Other French leading manufacturers of luxury cars, notably Delage and Delahaye, also supplied chassis to be equipped with Vanvooren bodies.
 A project to move closer to the mass market sector by collaborating with Citroën collapsed after just a handful or prototypes had been built out of a planned minimum quota of 100 cars.

 Working with Rolls-Royce

 For Rolls-Royce and Bentley, virtually all the manufacturer's cars sold during the 1930s in France came with Vanvooren bodies.
 Again, commercial collaboration was underpinned by a personal relationship: Walter Sleator, who was in charge of "Franco-Britannic Autos", Rolls-Royce's French importer, had been Vanvooren's own sales director in their prestigious Rue Marbeuf Showroom back in the 1920s.

 Rolls-Royce engineers were highly impressed by the Vanvooren's approach to design and production methodology.
 They decided to have a Bentley 3½ Litre (chassis number B187BL) fitted with a Vanvooren body featuring a pillarless sedan body, another Vanvooren patented speciality.
 The car body had no B-pillar, and the rear door hinges were at the rear edge of the doors, so that when both front and rear doors were opened the entire passenger area could be accessed without the encumbrance of a central pillar.
 The "Pillarless saloon" was subsequently made available to the leading British coach builders so that they could study it in detail.

 Collaboration with Rolls-Royce also led to a cooperative relationship with their leading UK based car-body builder, Park Ward.
 Vanvooren were mandated to develop construction methods for the production of car bodies that were as far as possible light-weight and durable despite being made of steel.
 In connection with this contract Rolls-Royce commissioned four Vanvooren bodies for their 20/25 model, one for a "New Phantom", one for a Phantom II, three for Phantom IIIs and seven for Rolls-Royce Wraiths.

-Vanvooren also collaborated extensively in respect of the company's Bentley chassis, with 69 Bentleys travelling to Paris for their bodies (16 3½ Litre cars, 46 4¼ Litre cars and 7 Bentley Mark Vs).
+Vanvooren also collaborated extensively in respect of the company's Bentley chassis, with 69 Bentleys travelling to Paris to have bodies installed (16 3½ Litre cars, 46 4¼ Litre cars and 7 Bentley Mark Vs).